-On Tuesday night, an 88-year-old Auschwitz survivor named Roman Kent came to Vanderbilt to share the story of his life throughout the Holocaust.
-During the war, Kent was imprisoned in the Lodz Ghetto and various concentration camps, persecuted for his Jewish heritage.
+On Tuesday night, an 88-year-old Auschwitz survivor named Roman Kent came to Vanderbilt to share the story of his life during the Holocaust.
+Kent was imprisoned in the Lodz Ghetto and various concentration camps, persecuted for his Jewish heritage.
 Kent has since shared his story as a means to prevent the downplay of the Holocaust and to stress the importance of education when instilling essential moral values within the youth.

 One of the first things Kent shared was his belief that Dante’s Inferno is an absolute paradise compared to the concentration camps.
 On his way to a camp, Kent spent three days in complete darkness cramped in a cattle car, a journey in which mostly the elderly and youth perished.
 Once released from the train, Kent witnessed guards who used the butts of their rifles to clobber anyone, including women and children, who were unable to move quickly enough to appease those in control.
 One prisoner, a former policeman, offered to help out the guards- he was promptly knocked to the ground and pummeled to death, a fate Kent described as lucky when compared to what was in store for the rest of the prisoners.